iftekharalammithu/car_dealer/README.md

 ### => Debounce

 It [debounces](src/components/shared/SearchInput.tsx) the search input, which means it will wait for a second before executing the function passed to it.
 This is useful for preventing too many requests being sent to the server when the user is typing in the search input.

+### => useActionState

+The [useActionState](src/actions/subscribe.ts) introduction of Server Actions in Next.js 13+ (App Router), the useActionState hook is used to manage the state of a Server Action on the client.
+It helps you handle:

+Form submissions

+Loading state

+Server responses

+Error handling